 Umbrella Program

-Our Umbrella Program is a non-campus-based private school for students in Kindergarten through 12th grade.
-While it serves as a support system for home education, students enrolled in this program are legally recognized as private school students in the state of Florida.
+While it supports home education, students enrolled in this program are legally recognized as private school students in the state of Florida.

 Who Can Enroll: